icycoke/algs4/README.md

 # algs4
 This project contains all the solutions with full marks and corresponding grader feedbacks for the assignments of [Algorithms, Part I by Princeton University](https://www.coursera.org/learn/algorithms-part1?).
-This project is built to help students learn better rather than escape the test. <b> DO NOT CHEAT PLEASE.</b>
+The project is built to help students learn better rather than escape the test. <b> DO NOT CHEAT PLEASE.</b>

 There are 5 assignments for 5 weeks study in total:
 1. Percolation